Are you looking for a simple, yet inexpensive storage solution for your bikes in the garage?

 TIP: The hooks usually come with instructions on what size of drill bit to use.

-When all the holes are drilled, you can then install the hooks by screwing them into the holes you just drilled.
+When all the holes are drilled, you can then attach the hooks by screwing them into the holes you just drilled.

 Now that the hooks are in place, you can place your bikes onto the hooks.

 TIP: It’s easier to install the bikes from left to right or right to left.
 Getting a bike from the middle is a little difficult.
-So place the most used bikes on the ends.
+Place the most used bikes on the ends.

-But this heavy-duty wall mounted garage bike rack is a simple way to quickly fix a problem with bike storage and I hope it will help you as much as it has helped me.
+But this heavy-duty wall mounted garage bike rack is a simple way to fix your bike storage problem and I hope it will help you as much as it has helped me.

-I hope this tutorial will help you organize your garage by finally having a bike rack storage.
+I hope this tutorial will help you organize your garage by finally having a bike rack storage that works for you.

 THE FULL PROJECT VIDEO: